Background pattern

 40 mg every other week as a single dose

-In the case of rheumatoid arthritis, treatment with methotrexate is maintained during use of Hyrimoz.
-If your doctor determines that methotrexate is inappropriate, Hyrimoz may be administered alone.
+In the case of rheumatoid arthritis, treatment with methotrexate is maintained during the use of Hyrimoz.
+If your doctor determines that methotrexate is inappropriate, Hyrimoz can be administered alone.

-If you have rheumatoid arthritis and do not receive methotrexate during treatment with Hyrimoz, your doctor may decide to give you 40 mg of Hyrimoz weekly or 80 mg every other week.
+If you have rheumatoid arthritis and are not receiving methotrexate during your treatment with Hyrimoz, your doctor may decide to give you 40 mg of Hyrimoz every week or 80 mg every other week.

 Age or body weight

-What amount and how often should be taken?
+What quantity and how often should it be taken?

 Notes